Alcinda Honwana: Research

 Honwana was appointed to the London School of Economics and Political Science in 2019, where she was made a Centennial Professor and the Strategic Director at LSE's Firoz Lalji Centre for Africa.
 Here she has led calls to decolonise the academy and to create space for new epistemologies.
 In 2018 Honwana delivered the Kapuscinski Development Lecture of the United Nations Development Programme, where she discussed the politics of African youth migration and social change.
 Alcinda Honwana received a Honorary Doctorate from Utrecht University in 2021 for her contributions to the study of youth in Africa and for bridging academic research with policymaking.

+In late 2022, Honwana was appointed the Director of the Anti-Racism Team (ART) in the Department of Management, Strategy, Policy, and Compliance (DMSPC).
+Now called the Anti-Racism Office (ARO), their mission is to guide the UN Secretariat in combating racism by supervising and integrating the Strategic Action Plan on Addressing Racism and Promoting Dignity for All (SAP).
+SAP aims to battle all manners of racism by addressing prejudice and discrimination in all forms across many contexts.